EishaMazhar/tech-portfolio/docs/about.md

 title: About
 ---

 > I am an enthausiastic final-year BS(CS) student at FAST National University of Computer and Emerging Sciences, and 1 out 4 GHC'2020 Scholarship recipients from Pakistan.
-I'm passionate about technology, and I always dream of contributing in tech for making this world a better place.
+I'm passionate about technology, and have a passion of contributing in tech for making this world a better place.

 ## Education